jworth/interpretation/course/content/en/info.md

 Traditional storytelling themes such as Evidence, Interpretation, Fiction, Fact, Narrative and Impact also emerge are discussed throughoute.

-> We are using _Four Corners_ for the submission of photographic work.
+> Submission of photographic work must be in the Four Corners format.
 Four Corners is an authoring and context tool first envisaged by ex-NY Times Photo Editor, Fred Ritchin.
 It enables the photographer to furnish an image with extra contextual information, related frames, links, copyright information and their code of ethics.